-Jean-Baptiste was born a little before Jesus.
+John the Baptist was born shortly before Jesus.
 Thirty years later, he was called John the Baptist because he baptized people in the Jordan.
-One day, Jesus wanted to be baptized, but John the Baptist refused: he did not consider himself “worthy to tie his shoes”.
-Jesus insisted; then, John the Baptist baptized him.
-At that moment, a dove descended from the sky.
-Jesus left.
+One day, Jesus wished to be baptized, but John refused, saying he was “not worthy to untie His sandals.”
+Jesus insisted; so John baptized Him.
+At that moment, a dove descended from heaven.
+Jesus departed.

 Memento mori representing the severed head of Saint John the Baptist on Relics.es